mainwp/mainwp/readme.txt

 * Added: multiple security enhancements

 = 3.4.5 - 1-22-18 =
-* Fixed: an issue with missing hook parameter
+* Fixed: An issue with missing hook parameter
-* Fixed: an issue with database encoding which caused incorrect display of some special characters
+* Fixed: An issue with database encoding which caused incorrect display of some special characters
-* Fixed: an issue with passing metadata for featured images
+* Fixed: An issue with passing metadata for featured images
-* Fixed: an issue with caching the Username and Password field values on the Test Connection page
+* Fixed: An issue with caching the Username and Password field values on the Test Connection page
-* Fixed: an issue with resetting User passwords on child sites
+* Fixed: An issue with resetting User passwords on child sites
 * Fixed: the sync popup layout issue
-* Fixed: an issue with displaying extensions changelogs
+* Fixed: An issue with displaying extensions changelogs
 * Fixed: multiple typos
 * Fixed: multiple incorrect URLs
 * Fixed: multiple cosmetic issues